-The purpose of this amendment is to make changes as a result of actions passed and funded by the Virginia General Assembly and to maintain alignment with the recently approved Community Living Waiver (VA.0372).
+The purpose of this amendment is to make changes as a result of actions passed and funded by the Virginia General Assembly.
 The following changes are being made to this waiver:

-1. HB1963 (2023): Combining the annual service limits for Assistive Technology and Electronic Home-Based Services into an annual \$10,000 limit to be shared, according to the individual's needs, between the two services.
-No updates to cost neutrality were needed as projection calculations do not foresee an increased utilization in this waiver;

-2. HB577/SB610 (2024): Allowing an individual who has been offered a slot on the waiver to delay enrollment for up to 1 year; 3.
-HB908/SB676 (2024): Disregarding Social Security Disability Income (SSDI) above the maximum Social Security Income (SSI) as determined by the Social Security Administration for purposes of pre-eligibility treatment of income;

-4. Updating language to match with the newest version of the Supports Intensity Scale (SIS) assessment instrument for service plans;

-5. Updating B-6 as the Virginia Individual Developmental Disability Eligibility Survey (VIDES) is used for level of care assessments for both this waiver and the alternative institution (Intermediate Care Facility); and

-6. Aligning and updating quality measures for this waiver to those approved recently with the Community Living Renewal (VA.0372.R05.00).
+- 1. HB1963 (2023): Combining the annual service limits for Assistive Technology and Electronic Home-Based Services into an annual \$10,000 limit to be shared, according to the individual's needs, between the two services.
+The cost neutrality has been updated; - 2.
+HB577/SB610 (2024): Allowing an individual who has been offered a slot on the waiver to delay enrollment for up to 1 year; - 3.
+HB908/SB676 (2024): Disregarding Social Security Disability Income (SSDI) above the maximum Social Security Income (SSI) as determined by the Social Security Administration for purposes of pre-eligibility treatment of income; - 4.
+HB909/SB488 (2024): Finalizing rules regarding when a Legally Responsible Individual (LRI) is the paid aide/attendant for the personal care service; - 5.
+Item 288.CCCC (2024): Removing educational requirements for providers of Consumer-Directed Services Facilitation; - 6.
+Updating language to match with the newest version of the Supports Intensity Scale (SIS) assessment instrument for service plans; - 7.
+Updating B-6 as the Virginia Individual Developmental Disability Eligibility Survey (VIDES) is used for level of care assessments for both this waiver and the alternative institution (Intermediate Care Facility); and - 8.
+Aligning and updating quality measures for this waiver to those approved recently with the Community Living Renewal (VA.0372.R05.00).
 As part of this alignment, removing quality measure Fiscal Accountability #2 following CMS guidance in an Informal Request for Additional Information during the Community Living (VA.0372) renewal that the measure was duplicative.